MechLizard/Wiki_Pathfinding/readme.md

 ## Analysis
 TODO: Any changes the group made after the proposal?
 The rationale behind the changes.

+We had to use a simplified version of the wikipedia dataset because using the complete version would often lead to working yet incredibly slow results due to how massive it is.
+Additionally, some of us didn't have enough storage in our PC to even handle a file that large.
+Moreover, we think using the simplified version gets the point across well on how our program operated.

 #### Worst Case Big O of Major Functions:
 - **WikiImporter::processDump:** Processes the raw dump of Wikipedia and outputs it into a processed file.
     - **O((n * m) + (l*log(l) + l) + a)** where: